-Table 1-2 is a summary of the oxide plus transition mineral resource tabulated at a total copper cutoff of 0.05%.
-Table 1-3 is a summary of the sulfide portion of the deposit at a 0.30% TCu cutoff.
+The North Star deposit mineral resources reported by MDA have been updated to include resources on lands newly acquired by Excelsior with the purchase of the Johnson Camp property.
+Table 1-2 is a summary of the oxide, transitional, and sulfide mineral resources tabulated at a total copper cutoff of 0.05% for oxide and transitional and 0.30% for sulfide.
+Table 1-3 is a summary of the sulfide portion of the deposit at a 0.50% TCu cutoff.
 Measured and indicated oxide and transition mineral resources are inclusive of mineral reserves.